DrakeJay/netproj/README.md

     Python 3.10 or later
     Libraries: socket, threading, tkinter (these come with Python, no extra installation needed) Server and clients need to be on the same network (like Wi-Fi or LAN).
+    The client will need the ip address of the server pc in order to establish a   connection.
+Add to the client.py code

 Steps

     Start the Server:
         Run the server.py file: